The words ‘mentoring’ and ‘coaching’ are interchanged. We know there’s a difference.

 Greg was a co-founder and MD of Mackay Branson design for over 25 years.
 For most of that time, he had a Chairman that held him accountable.
 Monthly meetings discussed business direction, finance and cashflow.
 It was not only scheduled time to plan the direction of the business, it meant the difficult tasks couldn’t be shelved.
 The studio prospered under the additional eye(s).
 Greg used that knowledge to build the Chair program.

 Greg’s value to creatives is his knowledge and experience working in and on Australian design studios.
-He’s a walking knowledge bank of everything from salary benchmarks through to appropriate rental fees in Australia’s major cities.
+He’s a walking knowledge bank of everything from salary benchmarks through to tried and tested new business strategies.